 Craniosynostosis, also referred to as synostosis, cranial synostosis, or cranial sclerosis is a birth defect that occurs as a result of premature fusion of the cranial sutures.
-Two or more of the seven main bones of the cranium fail to grow properly, when the child is in the womb.
+Two or more of the seven main bones of the cranium fail to grow properly when the child is in the womb.
 Associated with deformity of the shape of the skull, this condition can be corrected with a surgery.
-Dr. Sean Boutros, a renowned board certified plastic surgeon at Houston Plastic and Craniofacial Surgery center is experienced in performing craniosynostosis surgery.
+Our highly renowned board-certified plastic surgeons at My Houston Surgeons are experienced in performing craniosynostosis surgery.

 The procedure can:

-- Improve the way the child’s head looks
+- Improve the way a child’s head looks

-- Allow enough room in the skull for the brain to grow
+- Allow enough room in the skull for a patient’s brain to grow

 Mainly associated with cosmetic deformities including eye, nasal, and forehead, the condition is treated surgically between nine and twelve months of age.
-During the procedure, the bone that creates the brow is reshaped and the forehead is remodeled from its flat appearance to a more natural one.
+During the procedure, our surgeons reshape the bone that creates the brow and remodel the forehead from its flat appearance to a more natural one.

-This serious condition where more than one of the sutures of the cranium fuse prematurely can be treated with a variety of surgeries.
-Elevated intracranial pressure can be controlled with multiple techniques, including early fronto-orbital advancement surgery, early shunting, and early monoblock advancement procedures.
+This refers to the serious condition where more than one of the sutures of the cranium fuse prematurely.
+Fortunately, we can treat the defect with a variety of surgeries.
+We control elevated intracranial pressure with multiple techniques, including early fronto-orbital advancement surgery, early shunting, and early monoblock advancement procedures.